andr6/DocDropper/README.md

 Indeed, DocDropper use a PowerShell Dynamic Generation Algorithm to find his C&C hosted on Github.com.

-Begin by `./dropper/vector.payload.ps1` : This is the encoded payload in the active Macro.
+Begin by `./dropper/vector.payload.ps1` : this is the encoded payload in the active Macro.

 ## Miscellaneous